reactive-senior/node-veesp/README.md

 });
 ```

-The constructor uses credentials from config/credentials.js default and you may don't need to write your credentials to the constructor.
+The constructor uses credentials from config/credentials.js by default and you may don't need to write your credentials to the constructor.

 ## veesp.Account